awgranados/Bullit/team/retrospectives/RETRO_01.md

 * Set up OAuth
 * Working on issues
 * Making pull requests
+* Commucating the progress we are making on each feature
 * Use retro software to present retros and vote on the most relavant items.
  E.g. https://www.retrospected.com/game/O71O0P-SI